ibbles/LearningUnreal/Material Editor.md

 The Material Graph ends in an **output node**.
 The values we pass to the input pins on the output node define the look of the objects that use this material.
-Which input pins are active depends on the settings set in the Details panel.
+Which input pins are active depends on the settings set in the Details panel when the output node is selected.

 When rendering the Material Graph is executed on the GPU.
 It is run multiple times for every object.
 Some output node input pins are evaluated per pixel, others per vertex.
+I don't know which are per pixel and which are per vertex.

 The Material graph is different from the Blueprint Visual Script graph in that it only has expression nodes, no execution nodes.
 Another way of looking at it is that the only execution node is the output node.